HibberdLab/hibberdlab.github.com/members.md

       <h4 class="media-heading">Julian Hibberd</h4>
       <p>Julian did his PhD with John Farrar and Bob Whitbread at Bangor University.
 He then moved to post-doctoral positions with Julie Scholes, Paul Quick and Malcolm Press in Sheffield, and then John Gray in Cambridge.
 He started his own group in Cambridge while holding a BBSRC Sir David Phillips Fellowship.
 His interests in plant biology have focussed on various aspects of photosynthesis.</p>

       <p>Julian has more recently become interested in using natural variation to improve our understanding of complex traits.
-He is a team leader within both the C<sub>4</sub> Rice Project, and the EU 3to4 FP7 programme, and represents the photosynthesis and metabolism community on the Plant Section committee of the Society of Experimental Biology.
+He is a team leader within both the C<sub>4</sub> Rice Project, and the EU 3to4 FP7 programme, and represents the photosynthesis and metabolism community on the Plant Section committee of the <a href="http://www.sebiology.org">Society of Experimental Biology</a>.
 He is also an Associate Editor of <a href="http://www.plantphysiol.org"><i>Plant Physiology</i></a>, and is a member of the BBSRC Responsive Mode Grants panel.</p>
     </div>
   </div>
 </div>